Information and communication technologies

 The technical Committee on Accessibility Requirements for Information and Communication Technology Products and Services will work towards the adoption in its entirety of the European harmonized standard “EN 301 549, Accessibility requirements for ICT products and services”.
 The adoption of this standard represents a fundamental step in accessible Canadian procurement advancement.

-• This draft standard is intended to provide preliminary information to help government departments and federally regulated entities as they continue their journey to improve accessibility in the area of employment.
+- This standard provides key requirements and best practices to help government departments and federally regulated entities as they continue their journey to improve accessibility in this priority area.

 Technical committee members